MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Utility/Get-Event.md

 ### None

-You cannot pipe input to this cmdlet.
+You can't pipe objects to this cmdlet.

 ## OUTPUTS

 ### System.Management.Automation.PSEventArgs

-`Get-Event` returns a **PSEventArgs** object for each event.
+This cmdlet returns a **PSEventArgs** object for each event.
 To see a description of this object, type `Get-Help Get-Event -Full` and see the Notes section of the help topic.

 ## NOTES